Act I · The Grove

 Lae'zel.
 Shadowheart.
 Astarion.
 Gale.
-The names run through my mind like a mantra, committing them to memory.
+The names run through my mind like a mantra.

-The sun's rays reach over the horizon, turning the sky gold as evening approaches.
+The sun lowers toward the horizon, turning the sky gold as evening approaches.
 The ominous chanting of the Rite grows louder as I pass through the ivy gate and make my way to the inner sanctum.

 The plucking of a lute and faint singing catches my attention.
 A cliff ledge overlooks the Rite.
 A large canvas tent, draped in colorful banners, sits staged and ready to entertain a modest crowd.
 The door is tied open, and I see Gale's purple tunic clearly against the tan canvas.
 I make my way to him, stepping into the tent.

-I see the bard - my body flinches, I lose my breath and stagger back.
-My throat tightens.
-I duck around the tent wall, doubled over, clutching my knees, heart racing.
+I see the bard - my body flinches, I lose my breath and my throat tightens.
+I quickly step back behind the tent wall as a sharp pain strikes my chest.
+I bend over, clutch my knees and close my eyes, trying to still my heart.

 After a moment, I force myself to stand, pulling my shoulders back.